 The learning and development strategy is implemented through a blended learning model that includes the latest digital learning (AI) tools and resources, focusing on formal and informal learning channels with local, regional and global reach.
 Learning programmes are built on strong internal expertise and external partnerships with key industry associations and academic institutions, developed to meet the needs of the business as well as the individual.

 Fuelling Dreams, the MCI Way

-July 1st is MCI Dream Day – a special moment when MCI employees come together to focus on their personal and professional dreams and recognise achievements to date.
+MCI Dream Day is a special moment when MCI employees come together to focus on their personal and professional dreams and recognise achievements to date.
 The goal of Dream Day is to fuel a culture of creation, self-actualisation and teamwork.
 It is not only about inspiration but about taking action and making a plan to fulfil these dreams.
-Following Dream Day, our talents are invited to share their dreams on the MCI Intranet and on our MCI Dreamers Facebook page.
 They are encouraged to work together to help each other achieve each other’s goals either in their local office or across the world.

-Dream Day 2018 was a huge success, with MCI talents around the world making plans for their future and having fun together.
 We believe that the Dream Day activity contributes to our talents’ general sense of fulfilment working with MCI.
-When asked if they like the work environment and culture of their workplace, our talents rated MCI with 7.78/10 in our annual Talent Satisfaction Survey.
+When asked if they like the work environment and culture of their workplace, our talents rated MCI with 7.72/10 in our annual Talent Satisfaction Survey.

 MCI Academies: Developing Leaders

 The MCI Global Academy is the annual focal point of the Learning and Development calendar.

 In 2019, close to 400 talents met in Cannes (France) for two intensive days of learning from subject matter experts, exchanging ideas, sharing experience and networking with their peers.

 MCI Learning Weeks: Promoting Professional Development